thaiminh2022/se104-survey-system/docs/software-design-document.md

 The survey builder uses `useSurveyStore` as the primary client-side state holder.
 Its state contains one survey, a list of sections, and each section's questions.
 Store actions add and delete sections, add and delete questions, update question type, update question config, update titles and descriptions, and toggle required status.

-When the owner saves, the builder state is submitted to `submitSurvey` in `lib/actions/create_survey.ts`.
+When the owner creates a survey, the builder state is submitted to `submitSurvey` in `lib/actions/create_survey.ts`.
 That action inserts the survey first, then inserts sections and questions with order indexes and the generated survey or section identifiers.

+When the owner edits an existing survey, the edit route loads the owned survey and hydrates `useSurveyStore` with `setSurvey`.
+Saving submits the current builder state to `updateSurvey`, which updates the survey row, removes sections and questions no longer present, upserts the remaining section and question rows, revalidates affected routes, and redirects back to the survey list.

 ### 5.3 Response Form Design